 The save/apply preset feature of Premiere Pro should not be used with BRAW Studio, as it could result in undesired effects.

-So in order to apply the parameters from one clip to another :
+To apply the parameters from one clip to another without the BRAW Studio panel :

 Go to its Source Settings